epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 properties (as in the example data file) of several boardgames.
 This HTML view allows you to explore the dataset.
 For example, *A Brief History of the World* has publication date 2009.
-Clicking the magnifying-glass icon on that line restricts the results to only those with that publication date -- as it happens, no others.
-And we see (from the URL bar) that the URL of this page has had a **publicationDate=2009** query parameter added.
+Clicking the dropdown icon on that line restricts the results to only those with that publication date -- the *Brief History* and *Last Train to Wensleydale(.
+And we see (from the URL bar) that the URL of this page has had a *publicationDate=2009* query parameter added.

-Going back and clicking the less-than sign shows instead will show games whose publication date is the same as, or less recent than, *A Brief History of the World*.
-Similarly, going back and clicking the greater-than sign will show games no older than *A Brief History of the World*.
-In both cases, the URL changes to show the applied filter, which also appears in the *Filter* box in the column on the right.
+The dropdown menu also allows you to select games whose publication date is the same as, or less recent than, *A Brief History of the World*, or, separately, no older.
+In both cases, the URL changes to show the applied filter.
+Selected options can be de-selected.

-Similarly you can play with the value of `players`, *eg* clicking on the magnifying class for players 4 will restrict the display to only games that have a 4-player option.
-And, of course, you can apply two (or more) filters at once.
+Similarly you can play with the value of `players`, *eg* restricting the number to 4 will show only games that have a 4-player option (not that it does not reject games that allow other numbers of players).
+And you can apply more than one filter, perhaps asking for seven-player games from before 2005.

-In the right-hand column, the *Sortby* box contains the names of the properties that are displayed.
-Clicking on an arrow will change the order of the items by sorting according to the value of the predicate: the default is to sort by the label of the item, but you could choose `publication date` or `designed by`, or both together. `players`, being multi-valued, isn't really a good sorting candidate.
+You can also chose to sort according to the selected property or properties, *eg* by publication date or (rough) play time in minutes, or both.
+However, `players`, being multi-valued, isn't really a good sorting candidate.

 Games example -- configuration